-The $MRC_S$ and $MRC{S-SEP}$ were not sufficient to predict the future performance of green infrastructure as they lead to overestimation of runoff; The $MRC{SI}$ , $MRC{SI-SEP}$ , $MRC{SIT}$ , and $MRC{SIT-SEP}$ lead to better performance: it was possible to predict runoff exceedance frequency with similar order of magnitude to an estimate of the natural variability of performance based on observed time-series.
-The structure of the $MRC{SI}$ and $MRC{SI-SEP}$ models make them more vulnerable to overfitting than $MRC{SIT}$ and $MRC{SIT-SEP}$ which make them less reliable for future performance estimate.
+The MRCS and MRCS-SEP were not sufficient to predict the future performance of green infrastructure as they lead to an overestimation of runoff; the MRCSI, MRCSI-SEP, MRCSIT, and MRCSIT-SEP lead to better performance: it was possible to predict runoff exceedance frequency with similar order of magnitude as the estimate of the natural variability of performance based on observed time series.
+The structure of the MRCSI and MRCSI-SEP models makes them more vulnerable to overfitting than MRCSIT and MRCSIT-SEP, which makes them less reliable for future performance estimates.
 However, the differences between them were negligible compared to the variability linked to the different outcome of climate models, the variability inherent to the model and its accuracy.
-The $MRC{S-SEP}$ , $MRC{SI-SEP}$ and $MRC{SIT-SEP}$ add an equation to improve the temporal structure of downscaled rainfall.
-The models predicted higher runoff from the detention-based extensive green roof, which is consistent with their properties, however the change in performance was not significant compared to stochastic uncertainty.
+The MRCS-SEP, MRCSI-SEP and MRCSIT-SEP add an equation to improve the temporal structure of downscaled rainfall.
+The models predicted higher runoff from the detention-based extensive green roof, which is consistent with their properties; however the change in performance was not significant compared to stochastic uncertainty.

-Using the RCP 8.5, the different downscaling and the green roof models suggests that the performance shift due to climate change highly depends on the location.
-The runoff exceedance is likely to increase in Bergen while slightly decrease in Lyon and Marseille and keeping the same order of magnitude in the other locations.
+Using the RCP 8.5, the different downscaling and the green roof models suggest that the performance shift due to climate change highly depends on the location.
+The runoff exceedance is likely to increase in Bergen while slightly decreasing in Lyon and Marseille and keeping the same order of magnitude in the other locations.
 The results were compared to one of the current practices: the use of the variational method with a climate factor.
-It highlighted the limitation of this practice that provide a singular estimate and underestimate the observed peaks.
+It highlighted the limitation of this practice that provides a singular estimate and underestimates the observed peaks.
 A hybrid method using downscaling on extreme events led to promising results by estimating a distribution of performance of peak runoff.

-The models performed well in the 8 locations and 4 different climates.
+The models performed well in the eight locations and four different climates.
 The use of a more advanced calibration procedure with Bayesian methods should improve the results.
-Similarly, a sensitivity analysis could improve the parametrization, especially for the models with depth and temperature dependency in order to fix non behavioural parameters.
-The current study does not include irrigation and snow modelling a study centred on green infrastructure modelling is therefore needed to extend the results.
-In order to be applied in practice on event-based simulation for design perspectives, the downscaling models needs to be improved with a calibration procedure developed for extreme events and not on the complete spectrum of observation as in the current study.
+Similarly, a sensitivity analysis could improve the parametrization, especially for the models with depth and temperature dependency in order to fix non-behavioural parameters.
+The current study does not include irrigation, and